-Hourly Billing Hourly billing is the default billing method in Tabs3 Billing, and is the basis of most other billing types.
-Hourly billing determines the amount to bill by multiplying the billable hours and the rate (page 5).
+Billing, and is the basis of most other billing types.
+Hourly billing determines the amount to bill by multiplying the billable hours and the rate (page 12).

-Contingency Billing Contingency billing allows you to enter time normally for matters where payment is contingent on a judgment or settlement.
-Once the compensation amount is determined, fees are written up or down as needed to match the amount before billing the client (page 15).
+Contingency Billing Contingency billing allows you to enter time each billing cycle or at the end of the work done for the matter.
+Fees are entered normally and then written up or down to match the flat amount before statements are generated (page 27).

-Flat Fee Billing Flat Fee billing allows you to specify a flat amount each billing cycle or at the end of the work done for the matter.
-Fees are entered normally and then written up or down to match the flat amount before statements are generated service rather than basing the amount on the time spent performing the service (page 20).
+Flat Fee Billing Flat Fee billing allows you to specify a flat amount for a service rather than basing the amount on the time spent performing the service (page 31).